Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

-- This is particularly important for team members responsible for winning major contracts.
+- This is particularly important for team members who are responsible for winning major contracts.

 - Hold regular one-to-one meetings to discuss objectives, performance and problems.
 Watch out for signs of low morale or personal problems.

-- Take every opportunity to praise, congratulate and motivate.
+- Take every opportunity to praise, congratulate and motivate your salespeople.

 - Work to minimise stress levels among employees.

 - As well as being good salespeople, team leaders must also have strong organisational and administrative skills.

 - Team leaders need to be a coach, listening to, supporting and developing each team member.

 - Keep a league table of team and individual achievements.
 For example, identify territories or customers where sales have been particularly successful and reward all those involved in that success, including support and customer service employees.

 - Plan social events for the team to relax together.